-One main application of the Itrax Corescanner is paleo-climatic reconstructions based on data from split sediment cores.
-Element information from XRF analyses offers proxies for a wide range of parameters, including seasonal changes, oxic/anoxic conditions, amount of shell/foraminifera, grain size related effects, tephra, shallow water aragonite source, sediment grading, redox related diagenesis, biogenic silica, etc. in marine as well as limnological environment.
+One main application of the Itrax Corescanner is paleoclimatic reconstructions based on data from sediment cores.
+Element information from the XRF analyses offers proxies for a wide range of parameters, including e.g. seasonal changes, oxic/anoxic conditions, amount of shell/foraminifera, grain size related effects, tephra, shallow water aragonite source, sediment grading, redox related diagenesis, biogenic silica, etc. in marine as well as limnological environment.
 Furthermore, it includes provenance studies, laminations counting, reconstruction of past lake conductivity, and estimations of past productivity, weathering, cyclone frequency, leaching and erosion intensities.
 The x-ray radiography that also is a part of the Itrax Core Scanner provides important, complementary information to the XRF.